unendingPattern/infinity/README.md

 Installation
 ------------
 Basic requirements:
-A computer running a Unix or Unix-like OS(infinity has been specifically tested with and is known to work under Ubuntu 14.x), Apache, MySQL, and PHP
+A computer running a Unix or Unix-like OS(infinity has been specifically tested with and is known to work under Ubuntu 14.x), Nginx or Apache, MySQL, and PHP 5.6 (tested) or 7.1 (untested)

+**NOTE: Extension 'mcrypt' is deprecated since PHP 7.1 and removed since PHP 7.2!
+This will break captcha as it requires php-mcrypt to work!**

+**NOTE: PHP 5.6 AND 7.1 ARE OFFICIALLY END OF LIFE! https://www.php.net/supported-versions.php**

+**The captcha system would need to be rewritten to use openssl or pecl/mcrypt to support PHP versions past 7.1!**

-* Make sure Apache has read/write access to the directory infinity resides in.
+* Make sure your web server (apache or nginx) has read/write access to the directory infinity resides in. `chown -R www-data:www-data /path/to/infinity`
 * `install.php` is not maintained.
 Don't use it.
 * As of February 22, 2015, you need the [DirectIO module (dio.so)](http://php.net/manual/en/ref.dio.php).
 This is for compatibility with NFS.